 Test booklets and answer documents are shrink-wrapped separately and packed in boxes, clearly labeled with the school's name, and shipped to either the District Test Coordinator or the School Test Coordinator (refer to Appendix C for the dates that materials are scheduled to arrive).
-Refer to Appendix C for state policy about shipments.
+Refer to Appendix C about shipments.